sahithig1/capstone_greenhouse_emissions/README.md

 This new U.S. law, backed by some $374 billion in climate spending, is the country's most aggressive piece of climate legislation ever.
 Its provisions ensure that for decades to come billions of dollars will roll toward the energy transition, making it easier to deploy renewable energy, build out green technologies and subsidize consumer adoption of everything from electric cars to heat pumps.
 Experts on energy modeling predict the law will eliminate 4 billion tons of greenhouse gas emissions.

-For our project, we will be using a machine learning regression model for predicting CO2 greenhouse gas emissions from economic growth indicatiors like Gross Domestic Product (GDP), population, and energy use per capita.
+For our project, we will be utilizing the Climate Change Data from the World Bank for our database.
+It is data from World Development Indicators and Climate Change Knowledge Portal on climate systems, exposure to climate impacts, resilience, greenhouse gas emissions, and energy use.
+We will be using a machine learning regression model for predicting CO2 greenhouse gas emissions from economic growth indicatiors like Gross Domestic Product (GDP), population, and energy use per capita.
 We will be analyzing greenhouse gas emissions by the following:
 - Per capita: how much CO2 does the average person emit?
 - What are the countries’ annual CO2 emissions?
 - Year-on-year change: what is the percentage change in CO2 emissions?